djpilot802/INTL-Webpage/script_v2.md

 and Wisdom to know the difference.

 AA is a fellowship of people who share their experience, strength, and hope with each other that they may solve their common problem and help others to recover from alcoholism.
 In keeping with our singleness of purpose and our Third Tradition which states that “The only requirement for A.A. membership is a desire to stop drinking,” we ask that all who participate confine their discussions to our problem with alcohol.
 And, most importantly, to the solution.

+Before we get started, are there any A.A.
+Announcemens?

 Now someone will volunteer to read the 12 steps, which I will share on the screen…

 # 12 Steps